samahalaymun/weather-app-fm30hackathon/README.md

 ### Useful resources

 - [tailwind](https://tailwindcss.com) - This helped me for styling.
-- [youtube](https://www.youtube.com) - This helped me for solving some problems during development -[chatgpt](https://chatgpt.com/) -This helped me for reviewing my code,شnd other things that helped me develop this project.
+- [youtube](https://www.youtube.com) - This helped me for solving some problems during development
+- [chatgpt](https://chatgpt.com/) -This helped me for reviewing my code,and other things that helped me develop this project.

 ## Author